MT-Mob-Repo/almatar-core-sdk/README.md

                             phoneNumberCountryCode = 966, // required for the first passenger only phoneNumber = "555555555", // required for first passenger only
                             email = "johndoe@email.com", // required for first passenger only
-                            documentType = PassengerDocumentType.NationalID, //Supports only PassengerTitle.NationalId and PassengerTitle.Iqama
+                            documentType = PassengerDocumentType.NationalID, //Supports only PassengerDocumentType.NationalId and PassengerDocumentType.Iqama
                             documentNumber = "1234567890",
                             documentExpirationDate = 1773804800000
                         )